HIPAA Compliance Guide for Google Workspace Administrators

 Having visibility of the account activity is a great way to protect and monitor potential security threats in your Google Workspace environment.
 Google Workspace provides the alert center to provide a place to aggregate events and alerts.
 This includes account activities and alerts.

-The Google Workspace alert center can send out email alerts of many different kinds of alerts that happen in the environment.
+The Google Workspace alert center can send out email alerts of many different kinds of alerts about events in the environment.
 However, the alert center must be configured to send out email notifications.
 To configure alert center email notifications, follow the documentation found here.

 Enable role-based access (RBAC)

-To follow best practices for permissions and access in Google Workspace, you want to make sure end users have permissions assigned based on their job role.
+To follow best practices for permissions and access in Google Workspace, you want to ensure end users have permissions assigned based on their job role.
 All too often, end-users have more permissions than they need.
-G Suite provides administrators the ability to easily view a list of user’s roles and privileges in the Google Admin console.
+Workspace provides administrators the ability to easily view a list of user’s roles and privileges in the Google Admin console.

 This is not limited to normal end-users.
-Users that serve as administrators in the Google Workspace/G Suite can be assigned those administrator permissions they actually need.
+Users who serve as administrators in the Google Workspace can be assigned the administrator permissions they need.
 Very few will need the Super Admin role in Google Workspace.
-Google Workspace provides pre-built administrator roles that allow assigning administrator permissions based on the role the administrator will actually play in your organization.
+Google Workspace provides pre-built administrator roles that allow assigning administrator permissions based on the role the administrator will play in your organization.

 Predefined Google Workspace admin roles include the following: